carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 //===---------------------------------------------------------------------===//

-Start using the flags more.
+Use the FLAGS values from arithmetic instructions more.
 For example, compile:

 int add_zf(int *x, int y, int a, int b) {
      if ((*x += y) == 0)